gitlabhq/gitlabhq/doc/administration/pages/index.md

 # GitLab Pages Administration

 > **Notes:**
-> - [Introduced][ee-80] in GitLab EE 8.3.
+- [Introduced][ee-80] in GitLab EE 8.3.
-> - Custom CNAMEs with TLS support were [introduced][ee-173] in GitLab EE 8.5.
+- Custom CNAMEs with TLS support were [introduced][ee-173] in GitLab EE 8.5.
-> - GitLab Pages were ported to Community Edition in GitLab 8.16.
+- GitLab Pages [were ported][ce-14605] to Community Edition in GitLab 8.17.
+- This guide is for Omnibus GitLab installations.
+If you have installed GitLab from source, follow the [Pages source installation document](source.md).

 ---